 While descaling a coffee maker is simple, descaling a water heater is not.Not only does it require the precise know-how to descale your water heater properly, but it also requires tools that you may not have on hand.
 For example, you’ll need both a descaling solution and a descaler that works with your unit.
 You’ll also need to access your water heater, main water supply, and natural gas lines, as well as the patience to do it right the first time.You’ll also need to know how to disassemble the unit, properly clean out any leftover cleaning solution, and then put the unit back together again properly.
 If you don’t, you could end up leaving harmful chemicals in your drinking water, or forget an essential step which could easily break or hinder the efficiency of your unit.For these reasons, it’s best to contact a professional plumber in Austin who can properly descale your water heater by performing a full water heater flush.

 As we’ve mentioned, descaling a water heater is an essential part of water heater maintenance, especially in Austin, TX.
 However, it requires specific expertise and specialized tools to execute properly.
-That’s why we strongly encourage you to leave it to our professional Austin plumbers to flush your unit for you.Contact us to schedule your water heater flush in Austin or to learn more about professional water heater maintenance in Austin!
+That’s why we strongly encourage you to leave it to our professional Austin plumbers to flush your unit for you.Contact us to schedule your hot water heater repair in Austin or to learn more about professional water heater maintenance services!